-Pro-Turkey rebels 'execute' 9 civilians in Syria: monitor
+Pro-Turkey rebels 'execute' 9 civilians in Syria: Monitor

-Pro-Ankara fighters taking part in a Turkish offensive on Kurdish-held border towns in northeastern Syria "executed" at least nine civilians on Saturday, a monitor said.
+Pro-Ankara fighters taking part in a Turkish offensive on Kurdish-held border towns in northeastern Syria "executed" at least nine civilians including a female politician on Saturday, a monitor said.
 "The nine civilians were executed at different moments south of the town of Tal Abyad," the Syrian Observatory for Human Rights said.

-The Kurds said a female Kurdish party official and her driver were among those killed.
-Hevrin Khalaf was "taken out of her car during a Turkish-backed attack and executed by Turkish-backed mercenary factions", the political arm of the Kurdish-led Syrian Democratic Forces (SDF) said in a statement.
+The Kurds said a Kurdish political leader Hevrin Khalaf and her driver were among those killed.
+Khalaf, 35, was "taken out of her car during a Turkish-backed attack and executed by Turkish-backed mercenary factions", the political arm of the Kurdish-led Syrian Democratic Forces (SDF) said in a statement.

 The allied fighters are Syrian former rebels who once fought against President Bashar al-Assad's regime.
 But the conflict has morphed since erupting in 2011, and these factions now receive training and funding from Ankara.